jorbDehmel/oak/README.md

 # The Oak Programming Language README

 Jordan Dehmel, jdehmel@outlook.com, github.com/jorbDehmel/oak

 ## Overview

 Oak is a modern, Rust-adjacent programming language.
 It uses near-standard Rust typing, without any form of memory protections.
 It is analogous to C++ with stronger macro support, modern typing, and integrated package management.
+It is named Oak because nature imagery is desperately needed in the screen-drunk mind of a programmer.

+This file, and indeed this language, is written assuming that you are well-versed in `C++`, with a moderate knowledge of `Rust`.
+It is not for beginners.

+The Oak programming language outlined here bears no relation nor resemblance to the Java prototype of the same name.

 ## Compilation, Installation, and Uninstallation